The best tips and tricks for getting started on a Low Carb Keto Diet, plus my favorite resources and more.

 How to Get Started with Low Carb / Keto:

 I want to start by emphasizing one thing in particular.
-GET RID OF THE FRANKINFOODS!! and by that, I do not mean eat them.
+GET RID OF THE FRANKENFOODS!! and by that, I do not mean eat them.
 I mean throw them in the garbage.
-If you are still eating all the so called “low carb” products on the market, you are not doing yourself any favors.
+If you are still eating all the so called “low carb” products on the market, you are not really doing yourself any favors.
 Many of these prepackaged foods are a chemical shit storm of ingredients.
 Have you actually read the ingredient list on an Atkins bar?
 This is NOT real food.

-- Before starting this journey, I wanted to make sure that I was set up for success.
+- Set yourself up for success: Before starting this journey, I wanted to make sure that I was set up for success.
 And that starts at the grocery store.
 Clear your fridge and pantry of any bad foods.
 If you are like me and hate wasting food, donate it to a local shelter or to a family in need.
 But trust me when I tell you that it is imperative to start fresh.
 If there is bad food in your home, eventually you will give in and eat in.
 Why put yourself in situations of temptation right from the start?

-- Tell your friends, family and co-workers what you are doing and ask for their support.
-People won’t know that you are trying to make profound changes in your life unless you tell them.
+- Tell your friends, family and co-workers what you are doing and ask for their support: People won’t know that you are trying to make profound changes in your life unless you tell them.
 Avoid those office donut situations by letting people in on your healthy lifestyle change.
 The more people you tell, the bigger support system you have.

-- Get your spouse on board with your new lifestyle.
-If you find that they are resistant to the dietary change, it might just take a little creativity.
+- Get your spouse on board with your new lifestyle: If you find that they are resistant to the dietary change, it might just take a little creativity.
 You may need to show them that they don’t have to give up all their favorite comfort foods, they just need to rethink them.
 Recipes like my Big Mac Casserole, Caramelized Onion and Prosciutto Mac and Cheese, and White Cheddar and Sausage Breakfast Biscuits usually help.
 If you need help getting started with a plan that will be spouse and kid approved, check out my low carb and gluten free weekly meal plans.

-- Spend a little time each week meal planning and meal prepping.
-Don’t let it become an overwhelming chore.
+- Spend a little time each week meal planning and meal prepping: Don’t let it become an overwhelming chore.
 Start with an hour and then work your way up.
 Research recipes you would like to try, make your grocery list and then spend a day making all of your meals for the week.
 Wouldn’t it be worth spending half of your Sunday in the kitchen to not have to worry about healthy meals throughout the week?
 Better yet, let me take the guesswork and thinking out of it for you and check out my low carb and gluten free weekly meal plans.

-- Water, water, water.
-Make sure you are staying hydrated!
+- Water, water, water: Make sure you are staying hydrated!
 I can’t stress this enough.

 - Prepare!
 Failing to prepare is preparing to fail.
 Have a plan.
 Have a plan for social situations.
 Have a plan for dining out.
 I keep snacks in my purse, in the center console of my car and in my gym bag.
 I don’t want to end up hungry and without a healthy option.
 If you need some help with low carb snack ideas, check out my Complete Guide to Low Carb and Gluten Free Snacks.